FelipeTaiarol/felipetaiarol.github.io/index.md

 ## Overview

-The Ruum integration API makes it possible to integrate external systems with Ruum.
+The Ruum REST API makes it possible to integrate external systems with Ruum.
 It provides capabilities such as:

 - Create a new ruum with Sections which can contain Text, Tasks and Files.
-- Update the tasks inside an existing ruum.
+- Update the Tasks inside an existing ruum.
 - Query ruums.

 ### Base URL